martinthenth/uuidv7/README.md

 # UUIDv7

-A UUID v7 implementation and `Ecto.Type` for Elixir - based on Rust.

-This library defers the UUID v7 implementation to the Rust create [UUID](https://crates.io/crates/uuid) using an Erlang NIF.
-It includes an `Ecto.Type` to (auto-)generate version 7 UUIDs in `Ecto.Schema` and beyond.
+A UUID v7 implementation and `Ecto.Type` for Elixir.
+The RFC for the version 7 UUID: [RFC 9562](https://datatracker.ietf.org/doc/rfc9562/).
+This library includes an `Ecto.Type` to (auto-)generate version 7 UUIDs in `Ecto.Schema` and beyond.

-Thanks to Rust, it is ~72% faster in generating version 7 UUIDs than the Elixir implementation of version 4 UUIDs by Ecto.
-See the benchmarks for more details.

 ## Installation